 Google Scholar provides a simple way to broadly search for scholarly literature.
 From one place, you can search across many subjects and sources: articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities and other websites.

-Europeana is a portal that acts as an interface to millions of books, paintings, films, museum objects and archival records that have been digitized throughout Europe and contributed by over 2,000 institutions across Europe.
+Europeana is a portal that acts as an interface to millions of books, paintings, films, museum objects and archival records that have been digitised throughout Europe and contributed by over 2,000 institutions across Europe.

 World Digital Library